 RickSteves.com also does an excellent job of laying out some tips to control the Rental Car Costs in Europe.
 You will absolutely want to read this article if you decide that renting a car is the way to go.

 I typically budget $250-275 a day for a car rental in Europe.
-That includes the rental cost, plus taxes, insurance (I always purchase insurance out of country), fees, gas, tolls, parking, etc..
+That includes the rental cost, plus taxes, insurance (I always purchase insurance out of the country), fees, gas, tolls, parking, etc..
 Which is why I tend to look at public transportation as my first option when planning the logistics for my trips.

 Renting a Car in Asia

 Looking to rent a car in Asia?
-I haven’t travelled to Asia yet, but there is a lot of great advice out there that may help you.
+I haven’t traveled to Asia yet, but there is a lot of great advice out there that may help you.
 Justlanded.com has some helpful advice on what you will need to make a car reservation in China, and what you will need to pick up your rental car, as well as some other helpful advice.
 And here are some other useful tips from China Service Mall on what to be aware of when renting a car in China.

 According to Japan-guide.com, renting a car to explore Japan is preferable because public transportation can be both infrequent and inconvenient.
 However, if you plan to rent a car in Japan, make sure you pick up an international driving permit before you leave home because they are not issued in Japan.

-They also have a lot of useful information about locating a rental car company in Japan and some tips about rental car pricing should you decide that renting a car is the option for you.
+They also have a lot of useful information about locating a rental car company in Japan and some tips about rental car pricing, should you decide that renting a car is the option for you.

 If you are planning to travel somewhere else in Asia, or to a destination in South America, Africa, or somewhere else wonderful in this world, make sure you do your research on car rentals and driving regulations before you commit to renting a car.
 In addition to pricing, here are some other pieces of information you should research.